Goal-oriented learning of stochastic differential equations using error bounds on path-space observables: Conclusions

 Goal-oriented learning is suitable in applications which require accuracy in quantifying a specific path-space observable rather than the full-field dynamics of the reference process.
-Consistent with the observable-based approaches reviewed in \Cref{sec:review}, the goal-oriented learning scheme weakens the notion of a regression solution to one in which the surrogate SDE is identical to the reference SDE in terms of an expected path functional.
+Consistent with the observable-based approaches reviewed in \Cref{sec:review}, the goal-oriented learning scheme weakens the notion of a regression solution to one where the surrogate SDE is identical to the reference SDE in terms of an expected path functional.
 As a result, there is a larger set of viable solutions that minimize the goal-oriented loss compared to other regression objectives, which can lead to faster convergence and improved robustness.
 However, a surrogate model developed via goal-oriented learning for one observable is not guaranteed to perform well in characterizing another observable.
-It is possible to incorporate multiple ``goals'' through a multiobjective optimization problem, in which the loss function is the sum of the goal-oriented loss for multiple observables, or other regularization schemes.
+It is possible to incorporate multiple ``goals'' through a multiobjective optimization problem, in which the loss function is a combination of the goal-oriented loss for multiple observables.

 A promising application of goal-oriented learning is to improve simulation-based estimation of reaction rates for kinetic Monte Carlo, a multiscale simulation technique for accelerating the computational characterization of chemical processes.
 An avenue for future work is to extend the goal-oriented scheme to underdamped Langevin systems, which characterize the dynamics of a broader class of molecular systems.